P.O. Box 24865 Fort Worth, TX 76124 United States

 Typical Duration of Program

-Includes project set-up arrangements, airport pick-up and drop-off, orientation, host family accommodations, three meals/day, 24/7 emergency in-country staff support, and project donation.
-Spanish lessons are available in Costa Rica for an additional weekly fee.
+Includes project set-up arrangements, airport pick-up and drop-off, orientation, host family accommodations, three meals/day, and 24/7 emergency in-country support

 While participation is not limited to this demographic, the average age is 18-26.
 Participants that are flexible and open minded when it comes to cultural differences, ways of life, and work pace are those that tend to benefit most from their experience abroad, as do those that demonstrate initiative with regard to recommending and implementing changes to improve the project and to assist the staff.

 American, Asian, Australian, Canadian, European, Kiwi, South African and Worldwide Participants.
 This Program is also open to Families, Couples and Individuals.